 We have adopted the New Zealand Law Style Guide.
 Please ensure that your submissions to the Waikato Law Review conform to the requirements of the NZLSG to ensure a speedy path through the peer review stage towards publication.

-Price: $40 per copy within New Zealand; $45 international (includes postage).
+NZD$40 per copy within New Zealand; NZD$45 international (includes postage).

 For availability and purchase of back issues of the Waikato Law Review prior to 2010 please email the Administrator quoting the year and Volume number(s) required.

-By post: write to Paula Maynard at the below address stating return address and enclosing a cheque.
+By post: write to the below address stating return address and enclosing a cheque.